HeriYantodotDev/JavaScript-TypeScript-Exploration/basics/javascript-engine.md

 2. Hidden Classes
     Here's the example : [hiddenClasses.ts](./hiddenClasses.ts)

-We should write codes that are predictable not only for humans but also for the machines. =
+We should write codes that are predictable not only for humans but also optimal for the machines.